GuillaumeJasmin/git-completion/README.md

 * color
 * name of branch

-> move files into your User directory
-> On mac, it's /Users/YourUser/ or ~/
+Move files into your User directory.
+On mac, it's /Users/YourUser/ or ~/